What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 You’re at $100K+ monthly.
 You’re making at least one of these three mistakes.
 Most operators are making two.
 Some are making all three.

-That’s not a failure.
+That’s not a failure; it’s a signal that the constraint changed.
 That’s data.
 These mistakes only become visible at $100K+.
 You couldn’t see them at $75K because the constraint was different.

-Run the diagnostics in this article.
-Identify which mistake matches your symptoms.
-Fix it using the principle provided:
+Run diagnostics: Run the diagnostics in this article and identify which mistake matches your symptoms.

 Mistake 1: Systems before people (implement The Quality Transfer)